matter-labs/bellman/README.md

+> [!WARNING]
+> This crate has been archived.
+Development has moved to the [zksync-crypto](https://github.com/matter-labs/zksync-crypto) repository.
+> Please use it instead.

 # bellman "Community edition"

 Originally developed for ZCash, it has diverged now and focuses solely on the [PLONK](https://eprint.iacr.org/2019/953) proof system.
 Uses our "community edition" pairing for Ethereum's BN256 curve.